 GEO4960 – The General Circulation of the Oceans

-The course will give an introduction to the large-scale ocean circulation on Earth, with a principal focus on mid- and high-latitude oceans.
+The course will give an introduction to theories of the large-scale ocean circulation on Earth, with a principal focus on mid- and high-latitude oceans.
 Wind-driven and buoyancy-driven circulation regimes, including their response to changes in forcing, will be discussed.
-The various topics will be illuminated with examples from observations, numerical simulations and theoretical models.
+The various topics will be illuminated with examples from observations and both idealized and realistic numerical simulations.

 Admission to the course